signmotion/datapipe/README.md

 [![CodeFactor](https://codefactor.io/repository/github/signmotion/datapipe/badge?style=for-the-badge)](https://codefactor.io/repository/github/signmotion/datapipe)

-Share some ❤️ and star repo to support the project.
+Share some ❤️ and star repo to support the [Data Pipe](https://github.com/signmotion/datapipe).

 _If you write an article about **DataPipe** or any of [these](https://pub.dev/packages?q=publisher%3Asyrokomskyi.com&sort=updated) packages, let me know and I'll post the URL of the article in the **README**_ 🤝